 In case you didn’t know, a group of cats hanging out together is called a clowder.
 We know this much, we’d love to come home to a clowder of cats every day.
 For now, we’ll settle with having a cat-gang on our nails, just like this super cute cat nail art.

 Speaking of a clowder of cats, what about this wonderful cat nail art?
 Cats and butterflies?
 Did you see the cute little butterflies?
 If you’ve got a steady hand, you could paint these with a black nail pen but we found it far too fiddly, gave up, and eventually ended up just ordering some decals to do the job instead.
-You can find the ones we bought HERE.

 You could use your cat silhouette to create any kind of cat nail art.
-You could change the backdrop from the peachy-nude you can see here to any colour you liked.
+You could change the backdrop from the French style you can see here to any colour you liked.
 Just made sure you use a light coloured backdrop when the cat decals are a dark colour, and if the decals are a lighter colour, use a darker backdrop to make sure they stand out.